9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 If staying in Cancun, be sure to visit the splendid Museo Maya de Cancun.

-If staying in Cancun, be sure to visit the splendid Museo Maya de Cancun
+If staying in Cancun, you’ll want to visit the splendid Museo Maya de Cancun

-There are even Mayan ruins in Cancun, just outside the Museo Maya de Cancun (the Cancun Mayan Museum).
+You’ll even find Mayan ruins in Cancun!
+They sit beside the Museo Maya de Cancun (the Mayan Museum of Cancun), located right in the hotel zone.

-It opened in November, 2012.
-And it’s a hit with beach-goers who don’t have to travel far to gain a little insight into Mayan history and culture.
+The museum itself is a hit with beach-goers who can duck in and gain a little insight into Mayan history and culture without going far.

 Stroll the paths winding through the lush landscaped grounds to see them.
 Five of the 40 structures are open to the public, including a 26-foot-high pyramid.